PyChina/weekly/content/Issue/issue-393.md

 - [您不必迁移到 Python 3](https://pycoders.com/link/2820/web)
     + SEBASTIAN WITOWSKI

-“Python 3 is great!
+"Python 3 is great!
 But not every Python 2 project has to be migrated.
-There are different ways how you can prepare for the upcoming Python 2 End of Life.”
+There are different ways how you can prepare for the upcoming Python 2 End of Life."